dijasila/GPAW/doc/devel/workshop.rst

    - Automated Two Step Structure Prediction within GPAW
  * - 14:10
    - Bjørk Hammer
-   - Failures of the currently (correctly) implemented NEB-method.
+   - Challenges with the currently (correctly) implemented NEB-method.
 Should GPAW revert to the original more robust NEB-formulation with springs?
  * - 14:30
    - Jess Wellendorff